arcdev1/theme-cnsc-fepoc/README.md

 Navigate to: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git and follow the installation instructions for your OS.
 Use the default settings when installing (Next, Next, Next....)

 ##### NodeJS
-Navigate to: https://nodejs.org and download and install the latest "Stable Release" of Node.
+Navigate to: https://nodejs.org and download and install the latest "LTS" version of Node.

 ##### Python
 Navigate to: https://www.python.org/downloads/ and download and install Python 2.7.x